 Omega-3 fatty acids.
 You can get your omega 3s from food sources, like salmon, walnuts, and avocados, but you can also take a supplement to ensure you are getting a constant and regular dose.
 Omega-3 fatty acids have been shown in numerous studies to decrease system-wide inflammation making them helpful to a wide range of health concerns, especially ones with inflammation at the root.

 Bromelain, which is naturally found in pineapple.
 Bromelain supplements provide a powerful enzyme that has been shown over and over to reduce swelling and inflammation in the body.

 Turmeric.
-Turmeric is actually a spice, but is also available in supplement form, and it contains a ultra-powerful component called curcumin, which is known for its ability to fight inflammation.
+Turmeric is actually a spice, but is also available in supplement form, and it contains a ultra-powerful component called curcumin, which is known for its ability to promote normal inflammation responses.
 If you’re new tocurcumin, it is the concentrated active ingredient inside in turmeric.
 It’s only about 2-3% of the turmeric root, but when formulated properly it can have an amazing effect on your body.
-In fact, it’s a whopping 250 times more potent an inflammation-fighter than Turmeric itself.
-A large part of the inflammation-fighting effect of curcumin comes from is its ability to inhibit key enzymes in the body known to promote inflammation.
+In fact, it’s more potent than turmeric itself.
 So if you’re looking for a goodcurcumin supplement, make sure it’s curcumin extract (not turmeric) and contains the right support ingredients to make sure it can get into your body.